Carlo Levi

 Presented by: Silvia Valentini

-As the third book by the Italian painter and writer Carlo Levi (1902-1975) after the famous Christ in Eboli (1945) and the essay Fear of Freedom (1946), The Watch (1950) reconstructs the atmosphere of a very special moment in Italian history: the months immediately following the end of the Second World War in autumn 1945.
+As the third book by the Italian painter and writer Carlo Levi (1902-1975) after the famous Christ stopped in Eboli (1945) and the essay Fear of Freedom (1946), The Watch (1950) reconstructs the atmosphere of a very special moment in Italian history: the months immediately following the end of the Second World War in autumn 1945.
 The most important historical event that remains in the background of the narrative is the defeat of the government led by Ferruccio Parri, which had embodied the values of the Resistance to Nazism and Fascism and thus, in its short duration (June - December 1945), represented a break with pre-fascist and fascist Italy.
 Since the fall of this short-lived government meant, in the eyes of both Levi and Parri, the restoration of the old pre-fascist institutions and the preservation of those who had collaborated with fascism in the public service, the great political question that runs through the whole book is that of continuity.
 In other words: How do we deal with the past?
 Was Fascism and the Resistance against it just a parenthesis after which everything will be as it was before, as if nothing had happened?

 The book is set in Rome in the autumn of 1945 and is written in the first person.
 At the beginning of the narrative, the narrator’s watch, a former gift from his father, falls down and breaks.
 From this moment on, as if the breaking of the object symbolically entails the abolition of time, we follow the narrator as he strolls through post-war Rome like a modern-day flâneur – from the office of the newspaper he runs to the Ministry of the Interior, from the hustle and bustle of the black market in the streets of the city centre to the intimate atmosphere of the Roman osterias, until a family emergency takes him to the city of Naples at the end of the book.
 Like all other books by Carlo Levi, The Watch is also an autobiographical book.
 In the summer of 1945, Levi had actually left Florence – where he had lived since 1942 and where, as a Jew, he had hidden from Nazi persecution – to move to Rome and take over the magazine L’Italia libera (“Free Italy”), the daily newspaper of the Action Party.
 The Action Party (“Partito d’Azione”) was a centre-left anti-fascist party founded in 1942 which, together with the Italian Communist Party, played a leading role in the Italian Resistance after the armistice of 8 September 1943 until the end of the war.
 The leader of the party was Ferruccio Parri, who, as already mentioned, also became the leader of the first Italian government formed immediately after the end of the war, from June to December 1945.
 In this sense, Parri’s resignation speech at the Ministry of the Interior – which historically took place on 24 November 1945 and to which Levi dedicates an entire chapter of his book – becomes the symbol of the defeat of the left and the interruption of that authentically revolutionary spirit that had begun with the Italian Resistance (defined in the book as the only real revolution Italy ever had) (Levi 1989, 170).
 Just as the Restauration represented an attempt to return to the Ancien Régime before the French Revolution, as if it had never taken place, so the successful attempt of the conservative parties, both Liberal and Christian Democrat, to overthrow the Parri government (one of the key points was the epurazione - purge - that is the necessity to remove from the state those employees who had collaborated with fascism) represented, in the eyes of Levi and Parri, an attempt to return to the old liberal state that preceded Fascism and the revolution embodied by the Italian Resistance.